 1. Turnover and Availability

-King & Queen Apartments’ leases have a one hundred twenty (120) day termination/renewal clause.
-For example, current Tenants whose lease ends on May 22 would need to give written notice by January 22 as to whether or not they wish to stay and sign a new lease, or terminate their lease and move out on May 22.
+King & Queen Apartments’ leases have a one hundred fifty (152) day termination/renewal clause.
+For example, current Tenants whose lease ends on May 22 would need to give written notice by December 22 as to whether or not they wish to stay and sign a new lease, or terminate their lease and move out on May 22.
 If written notice is not received at least one hundred fifty two (152) days prior to the lease end date, the current tenant’s lease will automatically terminate on May 22.

 2. Rental Applications, Fees, and Deposit